France's Iliad challenges Sprint for control of T-Mobile

 T-Mobile owner Deustsche Telekom will now have the benefit of two bidders.

-A person at Deutsche Telekom familiar with the talks also said a deal with Iliad had a certain appeal because of the lower risk of being blocked by U.S. regulators.
+One person close to the German company also said a deal with Iliad had a certain appeal because of the lower risk of being blocked by U.S. regulators.

+A second person said there were doubts whether Iliad’s offer was competitive or could get financing, but added that it could be worth taking a discount to avoid heavy regulatory scrutiny.

 Three years ago, regulators rejected AT&T’s $39 billion bid for T-Mobile US, which resulted in AT&T paying Deutsche Telekom, T-Mobile’s full owner, a reverse break-up fee of $6 billion in cash and U.S. mobile assets.

-Reporting by Edwin Chan in San Francisco, Supantha Mukherjee in Bangalore, Marina Lopes, Diane Bartz and Alina Selyukh in Washington, Harro Ten Wolde and Peter Maushagen in Frankfurt; Writing by Frank McGurty; Editing by Bernadette Baum, Greg Mahlich, Tom Brown and Andre Grenon
+Reporting by Edwin Chan in San Francisco, Supantha Mukherjee in Bangalore, Marina Lopes, Diane Bartz and Alina Selyukh in Washington, Harro Ten Wolde and Peter Maushagen in Frankfurt, Teppei Kasai in Tokyo; Writing by Frank McGurty; Editing by Bernadette Baum, Greg Mahlich, Tom Brown, Andre Grenon and Andrew Hay